WJCW: History

-In 2000, the station was sold to Citadel Broadcasting, a forerunner of Cumulus.
+In 2000, the station was sold to Citadel Broadcasting, a forerunner of Cumulus Media.

 Programming

 Most of WJCW's weekday schedule is made up of nationally syndicated talk shows.
-At dawn, America in the Morning is heard, followed by This Morning, America's First News with Gordon Deal, The Chris Plante Show, The Vince Coglianese Show, The Charlie Kirk Show, The Mark Levin Show, The Chad Benson Show, America at Night with Rick Valdes and Red Eye Radio.
+At dawn, America in the Morning is heard, followed by This Morning, America's First News with Gordon Deal, The Chris Plante Show, The Vince Show with Vince Coglianese, The Charlie Kirk Show, The Mark Levin Show, The Chad Benson Show, America at Night with Rick Valdes and Red Eye Radio.
 One hour of local talk is heard each morning at 8, In Touch with Don Helman.

 Weekend programming includes shows on money, health, cars and other topics, some of which are paid brokered programming.
 NASCAR races are also broadcast.
 Most hours begin with world and national news from ABC News Radio.